Nalmiron23/Mlalgorithms/README.md

 This will be an ongoing project for my studies as a B.Sc Applied Artificial Intelligence and my preparation for the working sphere.
 I am hoping to cover the following:

-- Linear Regression :heavy_check_mark:
+- Linear Regression
 - Polynomial Regression
-- Logistic Regression :heavy_check_mark:
+- Logistic Regression
-- Support Vector Machines :heavy_check_mark:
+- Support Vector Machines
 - K-Nearest Neighboor :heavy_check_mark:
 - Naive Bayes
 - K-Means